DustinJSilk/reactive-trader/README.md

 ## THIS APP IS STILL IN ACTIVE DEVELOPMENT AND NOT YET FINISHED OR READY TO ROLL

+## Prerequisites

+This bot assumes that you already have Gekko setup to run.
+Meaning if you ran the Gekko command line AND / OR frontend server for importing, backtesting, paper trading or live trading - everything will work.
+Thats because this bot simply hooks into an already functioning Gekko.

+Make sure you have the latest Node.js installed.
+And also make sure Gekko is running with a decent database.
+(See below for postgres information.
+However, you should follow Gekkos setup instructions.)

 ## Install

 Run these 3 commands from your Gekko repository: